WebReflection/testardo/README.md

   * Kindle Fire Silk
   * webOS (the one for the old palm pre, not yet LG TVs)

 Above list will change as soon as new devices will be tested.

+The list of compatible and tested **Desktop** browsers:

+  * Chrome
+  * Safari

+Above list will change as soon as different browsers will be tested.

 Ideally old IE browsers should work too (at some point).

 ### why